bitcoinwords/bitcoinwords.github.io/_pages/fud.md

 # Bitcoin will get banned and/or regulated to death

 # Bitcoin transactions aren't private

+# Bitcoin supply cap is a flaw